 Your credit score is an important factor that mortgage lenders consider when you want to get a first time home loan with a poor credit history.
 But if you find that you have a lower score than you would like and want to buy a home, there is still hope for you, don’t worry.

-We are in 2018, and it is easier than a few years ago to get a 1st time home loan with bad credit.
+It is easier than a few years ago to get a 1st time home loan with bad credit.
 For example, did you know that 96% of people with a low 580 credit score get approved for an FHA loan?
 Just because you are a first time home buyer with low credit scores doesn’t mean you get approved for house financing.

 To maximize your odds of getting a first-time home loan approval with a bad credit score, experts advise you pay attention to the following tips: